About the Iraq Babbler

 How can I identify the Iraq Babbler?

-The Iraq babbler is a species of bird in the family Leiothrichidae, native to reed beds of the Tigris-Euphrates Valley.
-It is found in Iraq, southwestern Iran, Syria, and southeastern Turkey....
+The Iraq babbler is a species of bird in the family Leiothrichidae, native to the reedbeds of Mesopotamia.
+It is found in Iraq, southwestern Iran, Syria, and southeastern Turkey.
+Its range overlaps with that of the Afghan babbler Argya huttoni, from which it is distinguished by its smaller size and ...

 Where can I report a Iraq Babbler sighting?